GridTools/concepts/GTScript-Parallel-model.md

 In the following, the code snippets are not always complete GTScript snippets, instead parts are omitted (e.g. by `...`) to highlight the important parts.
 The domain is defined by the intervals `[i,I]`, `[j,J]`, `[k,K]`.

-_Note: Temporarily, we will use 2 different notations to illustrate parallel behavior, we will use (a) a pseudocode notation where `parfor ij` describes a parallel for loop over the `i` and `j` dimensions;
-(b) NumPy notation.
-Before merging this PR we should decide for one of the 2 notations._

 **Rule 4**

 ```python